gogradle/gogradle/docs/getting-started.md

     // Additional feature for users in mainland China,
     // ignore it if you are not
     fuckGfw = true

-    // cache time for global cache, 24 hours by default globalCacheFor 24,'hours'
 }
 ```